Listen to one of our scientific editorial team members read this article.

 I recently found out that registering yourself as Dr X (using your own name in place of X obviously) with your doctor’s surgery has an interesting benefit.
-That is, if the Dr has to explain something to you they will tend to be more technical in their explanation of your medical problem.
+That is, if the doctor has to explain something to you they will tend to be more technical in their explanation of your medical problem.

-9. Dress (non)-sense
+9. Dress (Non)-Sense

-As laid out by the thesis committee who awarded the 1st ever Phd in Paris in 1150, attaining a PhD apparently gives you the right to forgoe any sense of fashion and things like bow ties and elbow pads on your jacket.
+As laid out by the thesis committee that awarded the first ever PhD in Paris in 1150, attaining a PhD apparently gives you the right to forgo any sense of fashion and wear things like bow ties and elbow pads on your jacket.
 Yes, even if you are a woman.

-This can be taken even further: My initials (Nick Oswald) mean the second I got my PhD I became the infamous Dr NO, while our very own Martin Wilson became the footwear and fashion icon Dr Martin (Marten).
+This can be taken even further: my (Nick Oswald) initials mean the second I got my PhD I became the infamous Dr NO, while our very own Martin Wilson became the footwear and fashion icon Dr Martin (Marten).